About the Cape Eleuthera Institute

 Leadership Effecting Change

 It is important work, and we invite you to join us.
-Together, through leading research and place-based education, we can ensure a more livable and sustainable future for all.
+Together, through research and place-based education, we can ensure a more livable and sustainable future for all.

 Explore the Section

 Our team of research scientists and technicians make CEI an extraordinary place to conduct meaningful and impactful research.
 Meet these outstanding professionals and individuals.